pink room makeover update…

-The guts of the nook shelving structure up top will be covered with our crown moulding.
+The guts of the nook shelving structure up top will be covered with our crown molding.

-Above you can see the crown moulding going in, as we’re about to wrap it around the nook area.
+Above you can see the crown molding going in, as we’re about to wrap it around the nook area.
 And besides the “hardscape”, we’ve been working on the “softscape” as well.

 In other pink room news…

-We finished the “desk chair” we made from this inexpensive Wal-Mart storage ottoman.
+We finished the “desk chair” we made from this inexpensive storage ottoman.

 I showed you my haul of thrift store and flea market frames a while back.